SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 > "All models are wrong, but some are useful"
 >       - George Box

+The Test Pyramid is a model, and like all models, it is wrong, though it is occasionally useful.

 <!--endintro-->

 The idea is that an effective testing strategy calls for automating checks at three different levels, supplemented by human testing.